bknyaz/bknyaz.github.io/_posts/2026-02-19-meta-merge.md

 In AI, the dominant approach to develop neural nets is to first pretrain a large model on a big general dataset and then fine-tune it on specific tasks.
-In case of vision, there are, for example, Vision Transformers (ViTs) pretrained on ImageNet and fine-tuned on various datasets (e.g., classification of satellite images, textures, etc.).
+In vision, there are, for example, Vision Transformers (ViTs) pretrained on ImageNet and fine-tuned on downstream tasks (e.g., classification of satellite images, textures, etc.).
-In case of language, there are, for example, large language models (LLMs) specialized on [Math](https://huggingface.co/bknyaz/Qwen3-0.6B-Math), [Coding](https://huggingface.co/bknyaz/Qwen3-0.6B-Code) or certain languages (e.g., [French](https://huggingface.co/bknyaz/Qwen3-0.6B-Fr)).
+In language modeling, there are, for example, large language models (LLMs) specialized in [Math](https://huggingface.co/bknyaz/Qwen3-0.6B-Math), [Coding](https://huggingface.co/bknyaz/Qwen3-0.6B-Code) or specific languages (e.g., [French](https://huggingface.co/bknyaz/Qwen3-0.6B-Fr)).
 Even though the original pretrained model can also perform well on many tasks, **fine-tuning remains essential to achieve optimal performance**<d-footnote>Training-free adaptation methods such as in-context learning, prompt tuning and others often show competitive results on some tasks and are less costly.